xiegeo/modbusone/README.md

 There is no API stability, this project is in alpha.

 My primary usage is RTU (over RS-485).
+Others may or may not be implemented in the future.

 ## Challenges

-Working on physical layer protocol in a cross platform application layer means delay as a terminator is harder to work with.
+<strike>Working on physical layer protocol in a cross platform application layer means delay as a terminator is harder to work with.</strike> (the driver is doing this for me)

-Compatibility with different existing Modbus implementations.
+Compatibility with different existing Modbus implementations. (needs more testing)

-Recover from transmission errors and timeouts, to work continuously unattended.
+Recover from transmission errors and timeouts, to work continuously unattended. (needs more testing)

+Fuzze testing against crashes.

 ## Definitions